Professional Photography is Expensive — and It’s Worth It: Part 2

 You know what it’s like when new photographs arrive at school.
 Every department clamors for them, so by having each department contribute to every shoot, the costs become more manageable.

 Also, consider the frequency of use and versatility of the images when assessing costs.
-How will your community use these images beyond the viewbook (the driver behind many photo shoots, particularly in small-midsized schools)?
+How will your community use these images beyond the viewbook and website (the driver behind many photo shoots, particularly in small-midsized schools)?

 • Website (both banner images and content)

-• Social media (Twitter, Facebook, Instagram, blog…)
+• Social media (Twitter/X, Facebook, Instagram, blog…)

 • Parent communications (emails, newsletters…)